Envirothon Competition

 The Envirothon is a natural resource program designed to challenge 5th -12th grade students in an interactive, outdoor competition where teams are tested in areas of aquatics, wildlife, forestry, soils and land use, and current environmental issues.

-Teams must first compete at the area level which includes: Rowan, Iredell, Davie, Davidson, Cleveland, Stanly, Anson, Union, Gaston, Mecklenburg, and Lincoln counties.
-Seven teams may advance to the state level, and winners from that competition may advance to the NCF Envirothon which includes teams from across the country, China, and Canada.
-Our local Envirothon is called the Southern Piedmont Envirothon.
-Teams do not need to qualify before entering the local competition, but they do need to meet the requirements for a team.
+Teams must first compete in the Southern Piedmont Envirothon (SPE).
+The SPE includes students from the following counties: Rowan, Iredell, Davie, Davidson, Cleveland, Stanly, Anson, Union, Gaston, Mecklenburg, and Lincoln counties.
+Seven teams may advance to the state level, and winners from that competition may advance to the NCF Envirothon which includes teams from across the United States, Singapore, China, and Canada.

 When is the Envirothon?

-The Southern Piedmont Envirothon was held at Dan Nicholas Park March 28, 2023 for middle school teams and March 29, 2023 for high school teams.
+The Southern Piedmont Envirothon (SPE) will be held at Dan Nicholas Park March 19, 2024 for middle school teams and March 20, 2023 for high school teams.

-The NC Envirothon was held April 28-29, 2023 at Cedarock Park in Alamance County.
+The NC Envirothon will be held April 26-27, 2024 at Cedarock Park in Alamance County.

 All teams must have an adult advisor.
 The advisor must notify Kelli Isenhour about their intent to participate so she can make sure the Area Envirothon Committee is aware of the number of teams to expect, and make sure the team is properly registered for the competition.